Where Everything Fights Everything

 Pizza provides immediate, conscious, repeatable utility that humans actively choose to employ, whereas lunar benefits operate invisibly.

-Symbolic value the-moon Wins
+Symbolic value The Moon Wins

 Pizza